Carina-P/hire-hens/README.md

 ![implementation of arrow on small viewports](readme_materials/arrow.jpg)

 * Almost all of the pages differ between smaller and larger viewport.
+This i think is best illustrated by the wireframes: [Wireframes](#wireframes)

 ### Features Left to Implement
-- Sending an email when order is completed.
 - Possibility to change full name in Profile page.
 - It is prepared to connect social media but it is not completed.